 22 April: Earth Day

-A great day to bring awareness to the students in your after school club, and to theme classes around protecting the Earth.
+A great day to bring awareness to the kids in your club, and to theme activities around protecting the Earth.

 May